 Recognised stock exchange

 The UK regime has a number of conditions which a company needs to satisfy in order to become a REIT and retain that status.
 These include, among others, being tax resident in the UK only, not being an open ended investment company, not being a close company and being listed/traded on a ‘recognised stock exchange.'

 This latter condition requires that the REIT is admitted to trading on a recognised stock exchange and either: ‘listed’ on such an exchange; or ‘traded’ on such an exchange in every accounting period.

 Key benefits » Recognised exchange » 25% free float exemption » Cost-effective

-TISE is now home to a quarter of all UK REITs because we not only fulfil the requirements of being a recognised stock exchange and listing venue but we have a pragmatic admissions process which is also cost-effective.
+TISE is now home to a third of all UK REITs because we not only fulfil the requirements of being a recognised stock exchange and listing venue but we have a pragmatic admissions process which is also cost-effective.

 REITs are exempt from the free-float rule requiring 25% of the issued share capital to be held in public hands.
 This has proved particularly attractive for those REITs where there are a smaller number of institutional investors and especially, where they are likely to hold for the long term and therefore do not require significant levels of liquidity.
 However, there has been a recent trend towards TISE also proving attractive to more widely held REITs and those who want the option to trade through our bespoke trading system.

 While UK REITs must be tax resident in the UK, they can be incorporated in other jurisdictions.
 TISE-listed REITs include not just England & Wales companies but also those established in Luxembourg (particularly attractive for French investors) and the Channel Islands.

 Using Guernsey, Jersey or Isle of Man companies to avail of the UK REIT regime has the following advantages compared to a UK equivalent: